Pop Culture Trivia Quiz: 1962

 George Clooney (born May 6, 1961)

-54. This meeting, taking place between 1962 and 1965, addressed relations between the Catholic Church and the modern world.
+54. This meeting, between 1962 and 1965, addressed relations between the Catholic Church and the modern world.

 Second Vatican Council (aka Vatican II)

-55. This Broadway play by Edward Albee examines the complexities of the marriage of a middle-aged couple, Martha and George.
+55. This Broadway play by Edward Albee examines the complexities of a middle-aged couple’s marriage, Martha and George.
 It was first staged on October 13, 1962.

 Who’s Afraid of Virginia Woolf?